perlpunk/perl5-module-meta/README.md

 Don't rely on a fixed order of hash keys.

+Tests should not create or alter files in the distribution.
+If you have to create files for tests, delete them at the end.

+This can be done in an `END` block, so the files will be deleted also when a test fails and exits unexpectedly.

+    use File::Path 'rmtree';
+    ...
+    END {
+        rmtree "/path/to/temporary/testfiles";
+    }

+## Installer

+Don't prompt for input in the install process, for example in `Makefile.PL` or `Build.PL`.
+This will break automatic installations.
+If you need a prompt, use `ExtUtils::MakeMaker::prompt()`, as it will detect if it's running interactively or not and use a default.

 ## Author Tests

 There are a number of Test modules that help you avoiding some of the mentioned